uclahs-cds/pipeline-recalibrate-BAM/README.md

 | `base_resource_update` | optional | namespace | Namespace of parameters to update base resource allocations in the pipeline.
 Usage and structure are detailed in `template.config` and below. |

 #### Base resource allocation updaters
-To update the base resource (cpus or memory) allocations for processes, use the following structure and add the necessary parts
+To update the base resource (cpus or memory) allocations for processes, use the following structure and add the necessary parts.
+The default allocations can be found in the [node-specific config files](./config/)
 ```Nextflow
 base_resource_update {
     memory = [